CBEP-SoCB-Details/DEP_nutrients/Analysis/DEP_Irradiance_Analysis.md

 Day of the Year term generate similar qualitative results.
 5. We have a remaining location-scale relationship, which makes these models somewhat suspect for estimating standard errors.
-There is little we can do with a conventioanl linear model to address that.
+There is little we can do with a conventional linear model to address that.

 ### Hierarchical Model